 If you, or someone you know needs help

-- If you, or the person you are concerned about isn't in crisis but wants to start counseling, they should come to the PGCC during walk-in hours.
+- If you, or the person you are concerned about isn't in crisis but wants to start counseling, they should call the counseling center during business hours.

 - If worried about a friend or loved one, express your concern, listen non-judgmentally, and encourage them to seek help.

-- If your friend or loved one is reluctant to get help, call or come to the PGCC to talk to someone about how you can help.
+- If your friend or loved one is reluctant to get help, call the PGCC to talk to someone about how you can help.

 Some people are reluctant to seek help because of misinformation and negative assumptions about counseling.
 Here are some talking points to correct misinformation and encourage help-seeking:

-- Going to counseling demonstrates bravery and insight.
+- Participating in counseling demonstrates bravery and insight.
 It's important to know when one needs a helping hand.

-- Going to counseling does not imply that a person is "crazy," "broken" or "weak," but that a person is well-grounded, desires to address their problem, and that they have strength.
+- Participating in counseling does not imply that a person is "crazy," "broken" or "weak," but that a person is well-grounded, desires to address their problem, and that they have strength.

-- Going to counseling allows for a person to be heard in a confidential setting and to work towards achieving goals to improve their life situation.
+- Participating in counseling allows for a person to be heard in a confidential setting and to work towards achieving goals to improve their life situation.

-- Going to counseling means space and time to be heard by a professional counselor, without judgement, to talk about your problems.
+- Participating in counseling means space and time to be heard by a professional counselor, without judgement, to talk about your problems.